-We are a lithium-ion battery materials research group within CSE with a focus on cathode materials, advanced characterization, and spectroscopy.
-We actively collaborate with groups involved in scale-up engineering, snycrotron-based characterization, materials coatings, and material modeling.
+We are a lithium-ion battery materials research group within CSE with a focus on cathode materials, advanced characterization, and scale-up synthesis.
+We actively collaborate with groups involved in scale-up engineering, syncrotron-based characterization, materials coatings, and material modeling.

 Our current projects focus on in-depth studies of high-voltage high-energy lithium-ion battery cathodes.
-We have active projects
+Active projects include:

-- studying the bulk and interfacial behavior of layered and spinel-type cathode materials in an electrochemical cell.
-We are investigating the relationship between synthesis, composition, electrochemical window, and processing of low-cobalt containing systems as alternatives to currently used cathode materials.
+- Designing Cathodes using Earth Abundant Materials: (EaCAM) Using layered and spinel-type cathode materials, we are studying relationship between synthesis, composition, electrochemical window, and processing as alternatives to currently used cathode materials.

-- studying the underlying materials degradation pathways of cathode materials used under fast charging conditions.
+- Fast Charge: we are studying the degradation pathways of cathode materials used under fast charging conditions.

-- developing scale-up techniques (with the Materials Engineering Research Facility (MERF)) to understand the role of synthesis at scale and materials issues associated with moving from lab scale to pilot plant scale.
+- Scale-Up Synthesis: we are developing scale-up synthesis techniques (with the Materials Engineering Research Facility (MERF/Argonne)) to understand the role of synthesis at scale and materials issues associated with moving from lab scale to pilot plant scale.